 - 1 large can of enchilada sauce

-Grease the bottom of a 13X9 pan with a little bit of olive oil, and then add some of the enchilada sauce to the bottom.
+- Grease the bottom of a 13X9 pan with cooking spray or olive oil, and then add some of the enchilada sauce to the bottom.